MicrosoftDocs/entra-docs/docs/identity/users/groups-dynamic-membership.md

 ---
 title: Rules for dynamic membership groups in Microsoft Entra ID
-description: How to create dynamic membership rules to automatically populate groups and rule references.
+description: How to create rules for dynamic membership groups to automatically populate group members and rule references.

 author: barclayn
 manager: amycolannino